BenCollinsLab/Spectronaut-nf/README.md

 ### Edit the `nextflow.config`
 Edit the `nextflow.config` file as per the requirements using `vim` editor in linux systems or any text editor tools such as [Notepad++](https://notepad-plus-plus.org/) or [sublime](https://www.sublimetext.com/3) etc.

-## How to deploy the nextflow workflow directly to the HPC using SLURM?
+## How to deploy the nextflow workflow directly to the HPC?
 ```
 nextflow -bg run main.nf -c nextflow.config -with-timeline -with-trace >> nextflow_cmd.log
 ```